vrchatapi/vrchatapi.github.io/WebsocketAPI/NotificationEvent.md

 # Friend Online Event

-This event fires when a friend's state changes to offline
+This event fires when receiving a notification

 ## Structure